ManakhovN/FigmaToUnityImporter/README.md

 ![Node link](./ReadmeImages/step5.png)

 Now OpenScene with Canvas.
 And press the "GetFile" button (I will rename it, I promise, but later).
-It will take some time to generate the node.
+It takes some time to generate the node.
 And that's all.

 ![Get File](./ReadmeImages/step6.png)